Saturday Worship Services:

 Choral Scholars

 Faith communities have long been a fundamental part of music making and music education.
 The Book of Psalms is the first written hymnal.
 To this day, the Torah is chanted.
 Prayers and devotions throughout the world in many faith traditions are chanted or sung.
-Since the middle ages, faith communities were the first music schools, the first patrons of music compositions, the first repositories of music repertoire, the first to promote the art of making instruments, and much more.
+Since the Middle Ages, faith communities were the first music schools, the first patrons of music compositions, the first repositories of music repertoire, the first to promote the art of making instruments, and much more.

 We are part of a continuing heritage to sing the glory of God!